LuuckyG/TicTacToe/README.md

 # TicTacToe
-A TicTacToe game made with PyGame, using an Object Orientated Design.
+A TicTacToe game made with PyGame, using an Object Orientated Design and Model View Controller (MVC) architecture.

 To start the game run: `python -m play` in the terminal